 NYU Langone doctors may recommend a cardiac device to help monitor or improve heart function in people with heart failure or arrhythmias caused by certain types of congenital heart defects.
 Your doctor collaborates with specialists at NYU Langone’s Heart Failure Advanced Care Center or the Heart Rhythm Center to provide the care that best suits your needs.

-NYU Langone specialists are experts at managing cardiac devices after they are implanted.
+NYU Langone specialists are experts in managing cardiac devices after they are implanted.

 If you have an arrhythmia, or heart rhythm disorder, your doctor may use an implanted cardiac device to restore a normal heart rhythm.
 These small, battery-operated devices are implanted in the chest to detect and correct arrhythmias.